-At a 30% error rate, this number could be overestimated by ~180 calories; and a 40% error rate could mean an overestimation of ~240 calories.
+A 30% error rate is the equivalent to an overestimation of ~180 calories and a 40% error rate could mean an overestimation of ~240 calories.

-This is why if you’re eating back the calories your activity tracker is reporting, you could very easily wipe out the calorie deficit and best-case, it slows down your progress and worst-case, it completely stops progress.
+This is why if you’re eating back the calories your activity tracker is reporting, you could very easily wipe out the calorie deficit.
+Best-case, it slows down your progress and worst-case it completely stops progress.

 Even if we ignore these inaccuracies, eating back the calories you burn through exercise defeats the purpose of increasing movement.

 Increasing your daily steps or even engaging in formal cardio, like running, should be used as a tool to increase the calorie deficit when reducing food intake further isn’t feasible.
 But if you eat back those calories, it defeats the entire point of increasing activity in the first place.
 4